 Listen to what your peers are saying about the EPMP here.

 Mentee Requirements: Interested in becoming a mentee?
 Consider applying to the Econ Peer Mentor Program as a mentee.
-Mentees are freshman and first year transfer students (upon departmental approval) economics students who could use an upperclassman's experience and guidance for a variety of reasons from improving academic skills to getting connected to campus resources to just making more friends within the major.
+Mentees are incoming freshman and first year transfer students who could use an upperclassman's experience and guidance for a variety of reasons from improving academic skills to getting connected to campus resources to just making more friends within the major.
 The program requires a one-semester commitment.
-Our mentee spots for the Spring 2014 semester are now open.
-If you are interested in becoming a mentee for the Spring semester please complete the Mentee Information Sheet by December 30, 2013.
+Spring 2016 mentee spots are now closed.

-Mentor Requirements: Want to mentor a freshman economics major?
+Mentor Requirements: Want to mentor a first year economics major?
 Mentors are upperclassmen who have demonstrated success as economics majors.
 Mentors are required to have a 2.75 overall UT or economics GPA, have successful completion of Eco 420K, and have completed at least 24hrs in residence.
-Apply to be a mentor for the Fall 2014 and Spring 2015 semesters here.
+Mentor applications for the 2015-2016 academic year are now closed.

 Please contact us at 512-471-2973, BRB 1.114, or email@example.com if you have further questions or need help deciding if this program is right for you.